thenick775/data_visualizations/covid19_nevada_d3/README.md

 ![](graphics/demov4.png)

-This was a simple, quick, and fun exercise utilizing D3 v7 to view continuously updating Covid-19 data in Nevada.
+This was a simple, quick, and fun exercise utilizing D3 v7 to view continuously updating Covid-19 data in Nevada (now able to select other states as well).

 Data and counts are displayed using linear interpolation between actual data points.